BoomTownROI/BoomTown.MongoMigrate/README.md

 # BoomTown.MongoMigrate
-A .Net library to help manage Mongo migrations.
+A .Net Standard library to help manage Mongo migrations.
 Similar to [migrate-mongo](https://github.com/seppevs/migrate-mongo) but with .Net

 ## Getting Started